berylliumsec/orionOps/README.md

 ### Configuration

-Both ZAP and NMAP can be configured from the command line.
+Both ZAP can be configured from the command line.
 The following are the configuration
 options:

 - INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has not